Don’t you just love it when something lives up to the image in your mind?

 Sleep in style

-The first place that struck my fancy on Airbnb (get a discount for your first booking here) was just outside of Aix-en-Provence, a natural jumping off point for this adventure.
+The first place that struck my fancy on Airbnb (book the villa here!) was just outside of Aix-en-Provence, a natural jumping off point for this adventure.

 For a mere 60€ each per night we had an ensuite room, an outdoor kitchen, the cutest little golden retriever you’ve ever seen, and most importantly in the summer in France, a pool!